amaljoyc/css/README.md

 - `top: 0;` or `bottom: 0;` when used together with `position: fixed;` can be used to fix a nav bar to top or footer to bottom respectively.
 - `position: fixed;` will change an html element from `block` to `inline-block`
+- `fixed` will place an element fixed relative to the view-port (ie. the positioning context is view-port).
+So the top, bottom, left, right values you apply are actually applied from the view-port borders.

 #### z-index property